TOP OFF GRID Vanlife ESSENTIALS

 It’s a good idea to check the build of any factory-built motorhome will withstand a European Winter.
-For example, Alpine temperatures, which can reach -17.
+For example, Alpine temperatures, which can reach -17 or lower.

 It may sound a bit strange, but it should look and feel luxurious and blend well into the decor of the fitments.
 Usually, they come in a pale grey or light beige colour and will be warm to the touch.

-The bed mattress should have air circulating below it, preferably raised above a solid bed base.
+The bed mattress should have air circulating below it, preferably raised above the bed base.
 This really helps eliminate condensation, resulting in less mould on your mattress.

 The Froli spring system is perfect to allow both extra comfort and the circulation of air.
 Alternatively, wooden bed slats beneath the mattress will allow air through.

-A double floor is really helpful for insulating the campervan.
+A double floor is really helpful for insulating the campervan or motorhome.
 It will also add valuable extra storage space into the floor area.

 When it comes to window’s we prefer the flush window’s such as Dometic Seitz S4.